leixiaofeng-astar/eye_rasabot/data/nlu.md

 - What can I do to reduce the bruising after blepharoplasty?

 ## intent: nasolacrimalductblockage-condition-oculoplastic
+- How are tears produced and drained?
+- How are tears produced?
-- Why do we tear?
+- Where do tears drain to?
-- What causes tearing?
-- Why do I keep tearing?
+- How do tears drain away?
-- Is it normal to keep tearing?
+- Which part of the eye produces tears?
-- I always tear in the morning, why is that so?
+- How does tears flow in the eye?
-- What makes us tear?
-- I tear all the time, what is wrong?
-- What is the reason I keep tearing?
-- Why do old people keep tearing?
-- When do we tear?
+- Where do the tears go?
+- How are tears formed?
+- Where are our tears produced?
+- How do our tears flow to the throat?
+- Do tears flow to the nose?

 ## intent: nasolacrimalductblockage-condition-oculoplastic_19
 - Why do we tear?